The golden thread

 Dr Anastasia Mylona, Technical Director at CIBSE, celebrates the organisation’s achievements in 2024 and looks ahead to 2025 and beyond.

-Chris Goggin provides an overview of plans to devolve regional energy decision making to local authorities.
+Chris Goggin of Rinnai provides an overview of plans to devolve regional energy decision making to local authorities.
 What this action could mean for wider national NetZero objectives and what potential effects on local fuel options will be explored.
 This article will pose questions as to this - will the introduction of a new decentralised system will be successful or not?

 The recent cuts to pensioners’ winter fuel allowance and the 10% increase in the energy price cap highlight the urgent need to retrofit the UK’s existing housing stock.
 While the government is committed to improving energy efficiency in homes, the task is monumental, with over four million properties within the social housing sector alone.
 Lisa Cairns, Business Development & Improvement Manager at IRT Surveys, discusses how data and technology improve retrofit decision-making for housing providers and construction professionals.